HyperHackHub-Official/HHH-Cyber-Range/docs/architecture/SYSTEM_ARCHITECTURE.md

 HHH Cyber Range is designed as a modular, scalable cybersecurity platform.
 The architecture separates frontend, backend, lab orchestration, and infrastructure to simplify development, improve maintainability, and support future expansion into cloud-based and enterprise deployments.

-My recommendation for Mission 0

-Don't try to finish all 24 sections today.
-Since you're targeting a 1 March 2027 launch, it's better to build a high-quality architecture document over several sessions.

-Today's target (2–3 hours):

-Complete Sections 1–10.
-Commit and push the changes to GitHub.
-Tomorrow, continue with Sections 11–24.

-This pace will produce a much stronger architecture document and keep the project moving consistently.